Last updated: April 21, 2021

-- User permission-based email lists—it’s best practice and, in some cases, literally the law.
+- Only email to people that have given you permission to do so — it’s best practice and, in some cases, literally the law.

 - Authenticate your domain with your email service provider.

-- Watch your language and avoid trigger words in body and subject line.
+- Watch your language and avoid spam trigger words in body and subject line.

 - Keep your emails simple—avoid complex HTML or too many links.